Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 ### Minimum specification required for Cortx Stack
    - RAM: 16GB
    - CPU: 8Core
-   - DISK: Need 8 Disk with 25GB per disk.
+   - DISK: Need 8 Disk with 25GB per disk
+   - OS: CentOS, RockyLinux

-### If you have automated deployment for solution yaml, please make sure your vm having below drives available
+### There are two types config for `solution.yaml` file manual and automated.
+If you have automated config type for `solution.yaml`, please make sure your vm having below drives available
 ```
       ls /dev/sd*
 ```